lrusso/AndroidSlideshowUsingAssets/README.md

 - /assets/image002 - Bed.png
 - /assets/image003 - Dog.png

 The images will show in order and the description will be everything after ' - '.
-Only uses png files.
+Only use png files.